Torsors on the complement of a smooth divisor: Abstract

 \section{Abstract}

 We complete the proof of the Nisnevich conjecture in equal characteristic: for a smooth algebraic variety $X$ over a field $k$, a $k$-smooth divisor $D \subset X$, and a reductive $X$-group $G$ whose base change $G_D$ is totally isotropic, we show that each generically trivial $G$-torsor on $X\setminus D$ trivializes Zariski semilocally on $X$.
 In mixed characteristic, we show the same when $k$ is a replaced by a discrete valuation ring $\cO$, the divisor $D$ is the closed $\cO$-fiber of $X$, and either $G$ is quasi-split or $G$ is only defined over $X \setminus D$ but descends to a quasi-split group over $\Frac(\cO)$ (a Kisin--Pappas type variant).
 Our arguments combine Gabber--Quillen style presentation lemmas with excision and reembedding d\'{e}vissages to reduce to analyzing generically trivial torsors over a relative affine line.
-We base this analysis on the geometry of the affine Grassmannian, and we we give a new proof for the Bass--Quillen conjecture for reductive group torsors over $\bA^d_R$ in equal characteristic.
-As for the affine Grassmannian itself, we show that for totally isotropic $G$ it is the \emph{presheaf} quotient $LG/L^+G$.
+As a byproduct of this analysis, we give a new proof for the Bass--Quillen conjecture for reductive group torsors over $\bA^d_R$ in equal characteristic.

 \contentsname{}